AdaCore/spark2014/docs/ug/en/source/assertion_pragmas.rst

    :language: none
    :lines: 3

-Returning to the case where neither automatic loop unrolling nor |CodePeer| are used, the reasoning of |GNATprove| for checking property 2 in that case can be summarized as follows:
+Returning to the case where automatic loop unrolling is not used, the reasoning of |GNATprove| for checking property 2 in that case can be summarized as
+follows:

 * Let's take iteration K of the loop, where K > 1 (not the first iteration).
 * Let's assume that the loop invariant held during iteration K-1, so we know